devareus/Eclectic-Token-Sniper/README.md

 # Eclectic-Token-Sniper
 Eclectic Token Sniper (ETSniper) is a versatile token sniper for the blockchain.
-At the moment it only offers full support for the BSC and PancakeSwap (although some functionalities could work on other chains or DEXs), but work is in progress to support other EVM compatible chains.
-Stay tunned!
+It should work with any decentralized exchange compatible with the Uniswap V2 API on any blockchain compatible with Ethereum.
+For example, just to mention a few:

+#### Chains
+- Ethereum
+- BNB Chain (former Binance Smart Chain)
+- Avalanche C-Chain
+- Polygon
+- Fantom Opera

+#### DEXs
+- UniswapV2
+- SushiSwap
+- PancakeSwap
+- ApeSwap
+- Biswap
+- BakerySwap

+The Honeypot Check functionality is available for the Binance Smart Chain (mainnet and testnet) and Polygon.
+I can add support for others on request.
+Get in touch!

 ## Main features